 Peter charged the Jews with rejecting their Messiah at the trial of Pilate, whereby He was sentenced to execution (Isa 53:12).

 when he [Pilate] was determined to let Him go.

-The Jews demanded the crucifixion of Jesus when Pilate decided to release Him (Lu 23:4-22).
+The Jews demanded Jesus’ crucifixion when Pilate decided to release Him (Lu 23:4-22).

 you [emphatic] denied [disowned] the Holy One and the Just [righteous],

 Jesus was the “Holy One” because the Father set Him aside to be the Savior.
-He was also “just” or innocent of the price He paid on the cross.
+He was also “just” or innocent of the price He paid on the Cross.
 The word “holy” means set apart.
 God set apart Jesus as Someone special (Ps 16:10; Jn 6:69).
-The Lord was “just” in the sense He did no crime in this passage.
+The Lord was “just” in this passage in the sense that He did no crime.

-Peter repeats the word “denied” or disowned from the previous verse, making Israel’s rejection of their Messiah emphatic.
+Peter repeated the word “denied” or disowned from the previous verse, making Israel’s rejection of their Messiah emphatic.
 They firmly refused to embrace Christ as their Messiah, “the Holy One and the Just.”

 and asked for a murderer to be granted [released] to you,

 The Jews demanded that the “Holy One” be crucified while letting the murderer free.
-Jesus was free of any crime, but antithetically Israel chose Barabbas, an insurrectionist, for release, who was guilty of murder (Lu 23:18-25).
+Jesus was innocent of any crime, but antithetically Israel chose Barabbas, an insurrectionist guilty of murder, for release (Lu 23:18-25).

 and killed the Prince of life,